JKC-Codes/jkc-codes.github.io/site/Markup/posts/Building A Robust Toggle Menu.md

 ### `<noscript>` Element
 The [`<noscript>` element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/noscript) allows you to insert HTML if JavaScript can't function.
 So I could close the menu by default but open it using `<noscript>` if JavaScript was unavailable.
 This sounded like the perfect solution&hellip; until I read the description on MDN more carefully: <q cite="https://developer.mozilla.org/en-US/docs/Web/HTML/Element/noscript">The HTML `<noscript>` element defines a section of HTML to be inserted if a script type on the page is unsupported or if scripting is currently turned off in the browser</q>.

 The description only specifies JavaScript being unsupported or turned off; <strong>`<noscript>` doesn't work if JavaScript fails to load due to a connection error</strong>.
-Being realistic, barely anyone is going to turn off JavaScript these days ([excluding Heydon Pickering](https://heydonworks.com/)) but plenty of people are going to have errors from a bad mobile connection.
+Being realistic, hardly anyone is going to turn off JavaScript these days ([excluding Heydon Pickering](https://heydonworks.com/)) but plenty of people are going to have errors from a bad mobile connection.

 ### Inline The JavaScript